 Preventing diaper rash:

-Preventing diaper rash is a good final step to take after you have treated one.
+Preventing diaper rash is a good final step to take after you’ve treated one.
 Prevention is very similar to treatment.
 Be sure to keep your baby’s diaper dry and clean..
 A good rule of thumb is to check baby’s bottom every two hours minimum.

-Next make sure you are using baby wipes that aren’t irritating skin.
-In some cases, you may even need to make your own to ensure they are gentle enough for your babies skin.
-Try to avoid wiping skin, pat instead.
+Next, make sure you are using baby wipes that aren’t irritating skin.
+In some cases, you may even need to make your own to ensure they are gentle enough for your baby’s skin.

 Find a diaper that fits your baby well, secure but not too tight as even baby bottoms need air to breathe.
 Be sure it’s not the materials in the diaper causing the rash.
 I also have a post on telling the difference between diaper rash and an allergy.
 Anytime you change laundry detergents, soaps, etc you should watch for rashes.

 When introducing solid or new foods be sure to watch for allergic reactions and cease feeding anything that causes diaper rash until your child is older.

 Finally, breast feeding has also been shown to reduce the occurrence of diaper rash.
 If you choose to do so, do so as long as possible.